COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 • Monitoring of underwater ordinance

 The H505L hydrophone is designed as a small, versatile, self-amplified hydrophone for use in a wide variety of underwater acoustic measurements.
-Ruggedness, low cost and an ultra low-noise internal amplifier are prime features of this unit.
+Ruggedness, low cost and an ultra low-noise internal amplifier are prime features of this model.
 The internal amplifier eliminates triboelectric cable noise, connector contamination problems and the requirement for an expensive in-line amplifier.
 The hydrophone and cable entry are completely encapsulated in polyurethane, preventing water intrusion caused by cathodic action.
 The assembly uses preaged piezoelectric (PZT) sensing elements.

 • Sensitivity tolerance: -160.0 dB re 1V/µPa